 - A legal writing sample (in English)

-- Three letters of recommendation from people who are either law faculty, lawyers or judges with whom you have worked.
+- Two letters of recommendation from people who are either law faculty, lawyers or judges with whom you have worked.
 All letters of recommendation must be submitted via LSAC's Letter of Recommendation service included as part of the Credential Assembly Service.

 - Official Transcript(s) of your undergraduate and graduate degree programs..